 *The opening of the Negro Leagues Baseball Museum (NLBM) occurred on this date in 1990.
 NLBM is a privately funded museum dedicated to preserving the history of Negro League Baseball in America.

-One can walk onto a field adorned by nearly life-sized bronze statues of twelve figures from Negro league history.
+One can walk onto a field adorned by nearly life-sized bronze statues of twelve figures from Negro League history.
 Crouching behind the plate is Josh Gibson, one of the most prolific hitters in baseball history, a man who allegedly hit over 80 home runs in one season.
 At first base is another Baseball Hall of Famer, Buck Leonard of the Homestead Grays.
 At second base is John Pop Lloyd, Judy Johnson monitors shortstop, while Ray Dandridge holds down third base.
-In the outfield are Cool Papa Bell, Oscar Charleston, and Leon Day.
+Cool Papa Bell, Oscar Charleston, and Leon Day are in the outfield.
 On the mound is Satchel Paige, who became a rookie in the major leagues at age 42 in 1948.
 At the plate is Martín Dihigo, the only man to be inducted into the Halls of Fame in three countries: Mexico, Cuba, and the United States.
-Other statues commemorate Rube Foster, the founder of the first Negro National League, and O'Neil, a former Kansas City Monarch and a member of the board of the museum until his October 6, 2006, death.
+Other statues commemorate Rube Foster, the founder of the first Negro National League, and O'Neil, a former Kansas City Monarch and a member of the museum board until his October 6, 2006, death.